T76-org/instrument-core/README.md

 ## Fault recovery and reboot limiting

 The safety system implements a reboot limiting mechanism to prevent continuous reboot loops in the event of persistent faults.
-The maximum number of consecutive reboots allowed before entering safety monitor mode can be configured using the `T76_SAFETY_MAX_REBOOTS` macro in the `safety_private.hpp` file.
+The maximum number of consecutive reboots allowed before entering safety monitor mode can be configured using the `T76_SAFETY_MAX_REBOOTS` setting.

 After the appropriate number of reboots, the system implements a lockout mechanism that prevents further restarts until the user intervenes by cycling power or issuing a hardware reset.
 This ensures that the instrument does not enter an endless reboot cycle, allowing for safe recovery and troubleshooting.

 After a successful, stable runtime without faults, the reboot counter can be automatically reset after a configurable period.
-This period can be set using the `T76_SAFETY_FAULTCOUNT_RESET_SECONDS` macro in the `safety_private.hpp` file.
+This period can be set using the `T76_SAFETY_FAULTCOUNT_RESET_SECONDS` setting.
 If set to `0`, the auto-reset feature is disabled.

 ## System safing and startup sequence